This page contains affiliate links. Please read our disclosure for more info.

 Make sure you check what insurance your rental includes and what the deposit is—it can be up to $3000 with local companies.

-I recommend buying a separate car hire excess insurance policy with a company such as Questor (UK/EU only).
+I recommend buying a separate car hire excess insurance policy.
 We have an annual policy that covers multiple trips and is far cheaper than getting extra insurance with the rental company.

 We spent 22,870 ISK ($195) on petrol for the whole trip driving 1686km (1048 miles).